Quenching factor measurements of sodium nuclear recoils in NaI:Tl determined by spectrum fitting: Results

 \subsection{Nuclear Recoil Analysis}

 Nuclear recoils were selected using timing cuts and particle identification cuts in the liquid scintillator detectors.

 Figure \ref{fig:Timing} shows a time correlation plot (relative to the beam pulse time) for the 3 MeV proton beam dataset at 90$^\circ$ recoil angle.
 The population lying along the diagonal line represents fast coincidences from events such as Compton-scattered gamma rays and cosmic ray showers.
 The excess along this line (green circle, figure \ref{fig:Timing}) is due to prompt gamma ray interactions in both detectors.
+The timing distribution exhibits a bimodal spread due to a 10 ns offset that appeared in the digitizer, which is especially apparent in the prompt signal.
+This extra timing spread has required the use of stringent timing cuts, which are expected to affect the statistical power of the measurement but not the recoil spectrum.
 The nuclear recoil events are delayed in both the NaI:Tl detector and the liquid scintillator detectors, and the cut region used to select these events is shown on the figure.
 Given the measurement geometry used to generate the plot, the neutron arrival time should be delayed by $\sim19$~ns and $\sim36$~ns relative to the prompt gamma burst for the NaI:Tl and liquid scintillator detectors, respectively.
 These predicted times are consistent with the observed delays in figure \ref{fig:Timing}).
 Analogous cuts were made for all detectors and beam energies.